stolostron/multicluster-global-hub/doc/simulation/README.md

 ## Environment

-Basically we need **two REAL clusters**, one that serves as global hub, and the other serve as reginal hub with agent.
+Basically we need **two OpenShift clusters**, one that serves as global hub, and the other serve as reginal hub with agent.
 In the single regional hub, we use the [CLC simulator](https://github.com/hanqiuzh/acm-clc-scale) to simulate a specific number of managed clusters.
 We also use [GRC simulator](https://github.com/stolostron/grc-simulator), so that it will continuously flip the compliant/non-compliant status of the policies.

 ![Scale Test Environment](doc/architecture/scale-tests-environment-arch.png)